A SAT Encoding for Optimal Clifford Circuit Synthesis: Introduction

-In order to tackle this limitation, we propose to encode the optimal synthesis task as a satisfiability (\emph{SAT},~\cite{biereHandbookSatisfiability2009}) problem and solve it using a SAT solver in conjunction with a binary search scheme.
-Besides their wide-spread use in the classical domain, these solvers have proven quite powerful in efficiently navigating the huge search spaces encountered in various problems related to quantum computing~\cite{willeMappingQuantumCircuits2019,tanOptimalLayoutSynthesis2020,berentSATEncodingQuantum2022,yamashitaFastEquivalencecheckingQuantum2010,matsuoReducingOverheadMapping2019,meuliSATbasedCNOTQuantum2018}.
-Experimental results demonstrate that the resulting tool \footnote{Publicly available under the MIT license as part of Munich Quantum Toolkit (MQT) in the QMAP tool (\url{https://github.com/cda-tum/qmap})} is capable of synthesizing optimal circuits with up to $26$ qubits within a timeframe of $\approx\SI{3}{\hour}$---more than four times as many qubits as the state of the art.
-Furthermore, we show that the state-of-the-art heuristic for Clifford circuit synthesis (proposed in~\cite{bravyiCliffordCircuitOptimization2021} and available in IBM's Qiskit~\cite{aleksandrowiczQiskitOpensourceFramework2019}) exceeds this lower bound by $\SI{27}{\percent}$ on average.
+In this work, we propose to encode the optimal synthesis task as a satisfiability (\emph{SAT},~\cite{biereHandbookSatisfiability2009}) problem and solve it using a SAT solver in conjunction with a binary search scheme.
+Besides their widespread use in the classical domain, these solvers have proven quite powerful in efficiently navigating the huge search spaces encountered in various problems related to quantum computing~\cite{willeMappingQuantumCircuits2019,tanOptimalLayoutSynthesis2020,berentSATEncodingQuantum2022,yamashitaFastEquivalencecheckingQuantum2010,matsuoReducingOverheadMapping2019,meuliSATbasedCNOTQuantum2018,burgholzerLimitingSearchSpace2022,willeATPGReversibleCircuits2011}.
+Experimental results produced with the resulting tool---publicly available under the MIT license as part of the \emph{Munich Quantum Toolkit}~(MQT;~\cite{mqt}) in the QMAP tool~\cite{willeMQTQMAPEfficient2023} (\url{https://github.com/munich-quantum-toolkit/qmap})---demonstrate that the \mbox{state-of-the-art} heuristic for Clifford circuit synthesis (proposed in~\cite{bravyiCliffordCircuitOptimization2021} and available in IBM's Qiskit~\cite{qiskit2024}) produces on average more than twice the number of two-qubit gates than necessary on random instances with up to 6 qubits.

 The remainder of this work is structured as follows: \autoref{sec:background} gives a brief overview of quantum computing and Clifford circuits. \autoref{sec:synthesis} reviews the synthesis problem for quantum circuits and related work.
 Then, \autoref{sec:cliffencoding} describes the proposed encoding.
 Based on that, \autoref{sec:speedup} describes how to efficiently determine optimal solutions.
 Then, \autoref{sec:results} summarizes the experimental results, before \autoref{sec:conclusions} concludes the paper.